Michael K. Williams: Man who sold the late actor fentanyl-laced heroin pleads guilty – KION546

 By Hannah Rabinowitz, CNN

-A Brooklyn man charged in the overdose death of actor and producer Michael K. Williams pleaded guilty Wednesday to drug distribution charges, according to a statement from the US Department of Justice.
+A Brooklyn man charged in the overdose death of actor and producer Michael K. Williams pleaded guilty Wednesday to drug distribution charges.

 Irvin Cartagena, who also goes by “Green Eyes,” was one of four men charged for being part of a drug trafficking organization that sold deadly fentanyl-laced heroin to Williams.
-Cartagena pleaded guilty to one count of conspiracy to distribute fentanyl, heroin, and other drugs, according to the US Attorney’s Office for the Southern District of New York.
+Cartagena pleaded guilty to one count of conspiracy to distribute fentanyl, heroin and other drugs.

 Prosecutors allege that Cartagena was the person who conducted the “the hand-to-hand transaction” with Williams just before the actor, best known for his role as Omar Little on HBO’s “The Wire,” died of an accidental overdose.